 When Should You Start Planning for Pregnancy?

 This goes beyond you.
-This is about cleaning up your internal environment which will not only benefit your wellbeing, but also your unborn child and ultimately the future generations of your family (think about it-- if you become pregnant with a girl, the eggs that will be your grandchildren are forming inside you).
+This is about taking care of your internal environment, which will not only benefit your wellbeing, but also your unborn child and ultimately the future generations of your family (think about it — if you become pregnant with a girl, the eggs that will be your grandchildren are forming inside you).

 Eleven Important Things To Do For Preconception Planning